ji-zai/personal-site/content/essays/seek-truth.md

 ---

+## IV: Change

 ### Truths expire (change)

-Intuition becomes bias because every truth has an expiry date when it will cease to be true. _(note: in all likelihood, even the truths about our universe, and physical world will likely expire at some point - just far beyond any practical timeline - there is no evidence to believe they won’t, and the safer belief is to believe that the truths of the universe follow the same pattern as any other truths we’ve uncovered)._
+Intuition becomes bias because every truth has an expiry date when it will cease to be true.

+(note: in all likelihood, even the truths about our universe, and physical world will likely expire at some point - just far beyond any practical timeline - there is no evidence to believe they won’t, and the safer belief is to believe that the truths of the universe follow the same pattern as any other truths we’ve uncovered)

 ---